nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: At least one person in the list of contacts.
 Either from running `list` command or previous `find` command.

    1. Test Case: `insurance 1 hi/`<br>
-      Expected: First contact is shown to have health insurance.
+      Expected: First contact is shown to have health insurance and no other insurance.
 Details of the updated insurance policy are shown in the status message.
 Updating single insurance.

    1. Test Case: `insurance 1`<br>
       Expected: First contact is shown to have no insurance.
 Details of the removed insurance policies are shown in the status message.
 Removing insurance.